Some interesting articles about Steadicams

 Here are a couple of one shot Steadicam sequences one an opening title

-was the operator and it's an amazing set piece that I think works really
+Andy Shuttleworth was the operator and it's an amazing set piece that I

 TAPE ONE - Much Ado About Nothing (1993), Bonfire